 It’s an exciting time in supply chain network design.
 Most organizations above $0.5B revenue have been active in network optimization for some time, or are already considering how they will use technology to manage changes.
 Others are quickly realizing that there’s a lot of value in using powerful optimization software.
 The technology companies that support network design have also been experiencing much change.
-Llamasoft has been bought by Coupa and is positioning itself as a more holistic, end-to-end system of record for business spend. anyLogistix is pursuing a path of stochastic simulation primarily.
+Llamasoft was first bought by Coupa in 2020 and now Coupa has been acquired by Thoma Bravo, a leading private equity investor.
+AnyLogistix is pursuing a path of stochastic simulation primarily.
 AIMMS is growing rapidly with a combination of world-class optimization and scenario functionality, and innovative new delivery models.
 We are hearing many questions from people who are looking at these supply chain network design technology vendors and evaluating options.
 So, we are offering insights below to help.

 Selecting the right technology partner shouldn’t be too difficult, given the differentiated positioning of these vendors: